Phantas0s/garden/content/post/building_mouseless_book_strategy.md

 4. A makefile as the conductor, to orchestrate all these CLIs.
 5. Neovim as the editor, to compose my delightful prose.

+You can find the different files in this [Github repo](https://github.com/Phantas0s/mouseless-book-behind-scene).
+It changed quite a bit since then (I made many modifications while working on my [second book](https://themouseless.dev/vim/)) but the main ideas where already there.

-I didn't know most of these tools when I began.
+I didn't know most of these tools at the beginning.
 I was a beginner builder.
-But I knew good old Arch Linux (btw), Neovim, and the Linux shell fairly well.
+But I knew good old Arch Linux, Neovim, and the Linux shell fairly well.
 It was enough to learn easily the rest quite easily.

-**TODO** Illustration of my workflow. - see my notes for Amboss

 This workflow allowed me to control granularly every step, to do exactly what I wanted.
 I could control the details.
 It's different from having a software doing everything, without letting much control.